-Major League Lacrosse condensed its 2020 season into a week-long tournament that started on July 18 to avoid any long-term problems COVID-19 could cause.
-While other leagues like the MLB are ready to kick their season off after a long-awaited standstill, the MLL is ready to crown its victor.
+Major League Lacrosse condensed its 2020 season into a week-long tournament that started on July 18 to avoid any long-term complications from COVID-19.
+While other leagues like the MLB are ready to start their season after a long-awaited standstill, the MLL is ready to crown its victor.

 To do so, a team had to win seven games in nine days, until a positive coronavirus test threw the league for a loop.